 Beyond The Walled Garden

 In 2014, the Friends volunteers started their activities by creating a community garden and renovating the Flower Fairies Garden, both located in the historic Walled Garden.
 The Walled Garden project has continued for the last 5 years and as of 2019, the Friends volunteers care for the whole of this historic space with weekly community garden sessions open to all members of the community.

 The Pavilion Mural

-Working with the arts group Made in Croydon CIC, local children, The Good Gym and volunteers from the Body Shop and Croydon Council, the Friends volunteers have muralised the historic pavilion with visions of animals, birds and flowers making this former dark damp shelter into a bright welcome space for children.
+Working with local artists, local children, The Good Gym and volunteers from the Body Shop and Croydon Council, the Friends volunteers have muralised the historic pavilion with visions of animals, birds and flowers making this former dark damp shelter into a bright welcome space for children.
 The murals have also cut Anti Social Behaviour In the future, the Friends hope to renovate the pavilion into an enclosed community space.

 The Flower Fairy Festival